-Often a symbol of emotional and financial investment, there are a lot of sentiments attached to the natural diamond jewelry you own.
+Often a symbol of emotional and financial investment, there are a lot of sentiments attached to the natural diamond jewellery you own.
 Hence, to keep it shining forever, the diamond must be valued, and its signature sparkle should be taken care of.
 According to experts, the oil deposited from the mere touch of a human finger can cause dirt to collect and affect the brilliance of this gemstone.
 These billion-year-old natural diamonds need proper care and cleaning to retain their natural sparkle.
-No matter where your precious jewelry stands on the clarity chart, we’ve got the best tips and how-to’s on cleaning diamond jewelry and keep the sparkle going.
+No matter where your precious jewellery stands on the clarity chart, we’ve got the best tips and how-to’s on cleaning diamond jewellery and keep the sparkle going.

 - The simplest way to keep your diamonds squeaky clean is to soak them in a gentle and mild de-greasing solution, such as a warm and diluted dish soap water or an ammonia-based household cleaner, once or twice a week.

-- Use a soft-bristled, clean/new toothbrush, reserved only for jewelry cleaning, to remove any remaining dirt.
+- Use a soft-bristled, clean/new toothbrush, reserved only for jewellery cleaning, to remove any remaining dirt.

 - To renew the shine, do remember to clean the back of the diamond, which attracts the oil and grime.

-- Store-bought non-abrasive jewelry cleaners are a good alternative to brushing.
+- Store-bought non-abrasive jewellery cleaners are a good alternative to brushing.
 It is important to note that the natural diamond should be handled gently, and the fragile settings should not be vigorously scrubbed.

 - Dry with a soft lint-free cloth once you have rinsed the natural diamonds thoroughly with water.